yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 If filesystem is not set the default filesystem and block device will be applied and blockdevice, external_size and external_base_address will be ignored

 ### Configuration functions API.
-Base on the parameter above a different setup function will be called.
+Base on the parameter above a different setup function will be called automatically.
 Below is a list of setup function and their description.

 ```
 #if MBED_CONF_STORAGE_STORAGE == NULL